OpenSilver/OpenSilver.Documentation/documentation/general/javascript-interop-and-libraries.md

                                 End Sub
 ```

-By the way, it is worth noting that the OpenSilver runtime contains a XAML control called "HtmlPresenter", which allows to easily place and mix HTML code inside XAML code.
+It is worth noting that the OpenSilver runtime contains a XAML control called "HtmlPresenter", which allows to easily place and mix HTML code inside XAML code.

 All of these features are demonstrated in the sample open-source application called "OpenSilver Showcase" which is available online at https://opensilver.net/gallery/

 ## How to import JavaScript libraries?

-It is possible to import JavaScript libraries into an OpenSilver project.
-This allows to extend the functionality of OpenSilver without much effort.
-It provides an alternative to importing .NET Standard libraries.
+It is possible to go beyond OpenSilver's functionalities effortlessly, by importing Javascript libraries.
+This provides an alternative to importing .NET Standard libraries.

-As the ecosystem of JavaScript libraries is very rich and active, thousands of third-party components are immediately accessible from OpenSilver projects.
+As the ecosystem of JavaScript libraries is very rich and active, thousands of third-party components are immediately accessible for OpenSilver projects.

 The most "low level" way to interact with these JavaScript libraries is to use the "Interop" API described above, supplemented by the method `LoadJavaScriptFile(url)`.
 Here is an example: